Hawkking-cloud/cm2Lua/README.md

 # cm2Lua

 ### Overview
 `cm2Lua` is a high-level savestring manipulator for the Roblox game [Circuit Maker 2](https://www.roblox.com/games/6652606416/Circuit-Maker-2).
-It allows players to create and manipulate circuit designs programmatically.
+It allows players to create and manipulate circuits programmatically.

 ## Documentation
 [Save](#save)